nahusznaj/nahusznaj.github.io/_posts/projects/2018-06-07-exploration-scholarships.md

 So, let's see what these columns are:

-_Project ID_

-Each application is labeled with an ID, saved in the column Project ID in the format: `Scheme Code/YEAR/Application number`, this identifies each application.
+_Project ID:_ Each application has an ID saved in the column `Project ID` in the format: `Scheme Code/YEAR/Application number`, this identifies each application.

-This is useful because in the assessment process each application remains anonymous.
-For my purposes, all I want from this feature is the year in which it was submitted.
+This is useful for keeping anonymity in a fair review/assessment process.
+For my purposes, all I want from `Project ID` is the year in which the application was submitted.

 I will convert this into Year shortly.

-_Applicant_

-This is the name of the applicant.
+_Applicant:_ This is the name of the applicant.

-_Gender_

-The applicant's gender.
+_Gender:_ The applicant's gender.
 The options are Female, Male or Other.
 As I will show below, only a very few people identified as other.

-_Status_

-Because the data includes previous rounds of the funding scheme, there are "past award holders", that is successful people that obtained the scholarship in previous years.
+_Status:_ Because the data includes previous rounds of the funding scheme, there are "past award holders", that is successful people that obtained the scholarship in previous years.
 Currently successful candidates are "conditional award", and there are other further values for status.
 In a first approach I will take just two groups: successful and unsuccessful applications.

-_Institution_

-Which higher education institution is the proposed project going to be held.
+_Institution:_ Which higher education institution is the proposed project going to be held.

-_Primary area_

-This is a set of broad disciplines, such as computer sciences or study of the human past.
+_Primary area:_ This is a set of broad disciplines, such as computer sciences or study of the human past.

-_Sub discipline_

-This is a specific discipline, such as history, archeology or molecular biology.
+_Sub discipline:_ This is a specific discipline, such as history, archeology or molecular biology.

-_Second categorisation... _

-Some projects may be inter-/multi- disciplinary, and this column has other related disciplines (that may be from the same primary area than the main discipline or not).
+_Second categorisation... :_ Some projects may be inter-/multi- disciplinary, and this column has other related disciplines (that may be from the same primary area than the main discipline or not).
 I will ignore this for now.

-_Project title_

-This is the title for the proposed project.
+_Project title:_ This is the title for the proposed project.

-_Unnamed: 9_

-This is a glitch in the data mining process.
+_Unnamed: 9:_ This is a glitch in the data mining process that I can easily fix:

-Due to a glitch in the mining data process, there's an unnamed column that is empty.
-I will just delete it.

 ```python
 df.drop('Unnamed: 9', axis = 1, inplace = True)
 ```

-from df.info() we see that two entries do not have a sub-discipline.
-This is important.
-The dataset has missing values, but the actual application (submitted in print or though a web-platform) will have a value.
+Now, looking again at df.info(), we see that there are two entries without a sub-discipline.
+The dataset has missing values, but the actual application (submitted in print or though a web-platform) does have a value.
 So in this case, I need to see in detail those entries to find out what are and fill out the empty cell.

 ```python
 np.where(pd.isnull(df['Sub Discipline']))
 ```
     (array([1425, 2900], dtype=int64),)

 Looking at those specific applications, I figure out the right value and fill out the dataframe: